 About Ari

-Ari Koeppel is a remote sensing scientist and educator using satellite, rover, and drone observations to study landscape dynamics on Earth and Mars.
-Through field-based data collection, numerical modeling, and machine learning, Ari works to advance our understanding of environmental change and habitability.
-His recent research focuses on rapidly thawing permafrost in the Arctic, shedding light on the future we can expect for this vulnerable and geopolitically important region.
-As an educator, Ari seeks to spark scientific curiosity in students at various levels—graduate, undergraduate, and high school—through courses in astronomy, geology, engineering, and physics.
-He has also taken a proactive role in spreading science literacy outside the classroom through outreach events and as an experiential educator leading wilderness excursions.
-Ari believes that creative exploration, whether in space or in Earth's wild places, is a powerful way to cultivate a deeper connection with our natural world.
+Ari Koeppel is a postdoctoral remote sensing scientist and lecturer at Dartmouth College studying landscape dynamics on Earth and Mars.
+Ari uses satellite, rover, and drone observations, paired with numerical modeling and machine learning, to advance our understanding of environmental change and habitability.
+His recent research focuses on tracking permafrost and ice thaw in the Arctic, shedding light on the future we can expect for this vulnerable and geopolitically important region.
+As an educator, Ari seeks to spark scientific curiosity in students at various levels through formal courses as well as outreach events and as an experiential educator leading wilderness excursions.
+Ari's work affirms that creative exploration, whether in space or in Earth's wild places, is a powerful way to cultivate a deeper connection with our natural world.

 Outside of Science